Custody Lawyers in Northern Virginia

 Grandparent Custody and Visitation

-Virginia law allows any “person with a legitimate interest ” to petition for custody or visitation.
+Virginia law allows any “person with a legitimate interest” to petition for custody or visitation.
 The Virginia Code specifically defines “persons with a legitimate interest” to include grandparents.
-Our custody lawyers are experienced in representing grandparents in custody and visitation disputes, particularly where both parents are unfit or “out of the picture” for one reason or another.
 For answers to your questions on grandparent custody and visitation, see Grandparent Rights in Virginia.

 Home Studies and Guardians Ad Litem

-Fall Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our custody lawyers for just $150.
+Spring Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our child custody attorneys for just $150 ($200 for our Fairfax and Arlington offices).
 Contact us today to take advantage of this discounted rate.